kcudding/rabies/rabies.md

   - annual vaccination of over 70% of the dog population may stop transmission  (e.g., [Coleman & Dye 1996)](https://doi.org/10.1016/0264-410X(95)).

 ## Uncertainty regarding oral bait cost
+- current estimates suggest oral bait is 5x more expensive than injectable
 - no current supplier in India
 - not yet approved
-- charitable efforts aimed at reducing this cost
+- would charitable efforts aimed at increasing accessibility and reducing the cost of oral baits be helpful?

 ## Investigate optimization under uncertainty about oral bait price
 - one approach: systematic search
 - find optimal solution and compare to solution without oral baits
 - answer the question do oral baits lower the cost of a vaccination program

-## Use of oral baits reduce per dog cost of vaccination
+## Use of oral baits reduces per dog cost of vaccination
 <img src="breakeven.jpeg" width="85%" style="display: block; margin: auto;" />

-## Use of oral baits reduce per dog cost of vaccination
+## Use of oral baits is optimal accross a range of scenarios
 <img src="surfacecost.jpeg" width="85%" style="display: block; margin: auto;" />
+## Two classes of solutions
+- taking the scenario of 30000 dogs, given % of NC, remaining dogs dividing evenly between C and SC
+- find all optimal solutions accross a range of price
+- cluster using kmeans

 ## Fixed budget and acceptable risk
 - relatively low transmission rates
 - in some populations vaccination coverage of even a small percentage of the dog population may be sufficient to substantially reduce economic and DALY impacts
 - e.g., [Fitzpatrick et al. (2016](https://doi.org/10.1073/pnas.1604975113)) predict an 88% reduction in annual human rabies deaths for an ongoing program of canine vaccination that reaches ∼13% of the overall dog population.

-## Optimization problem maximize effective vaccination (deterministic)
+## Optimization problem: maximize effective vaccination for a fixed cost (deterministic, and then stochastic)
 - maximize effective vaccination rate, while not exceeding budget (e.g., $30,000)
     - objective function:  $\max\sum \frac{\sum{v_{ij}x_{ij}}}{d_i}$,</br>
         - where  $v_{ij}$ is the efficacy of method $j$ on dog category $i$, and $x_{ij}$ is the number of dogs vaccinated in each category, $i$ by method $j$ and $d_i$ is the total number of dogs in the category $i$</font>
     - such that: all $\sum {c_{j}x_{ij}} < \$30 000$,
         - $c_j$ is the cost for each vaccination method

-## Conclusion: Oral baits will substanitally reduce costs
+## Conclusion: Oral baits will substantially reduce costs

+- across the scenarios investigated here:
+1. oral baits reduce the per dog cost of a 1 month vaccination program
+2. also reduce number of staff and their training needs (not shown here)
+3. cheaper and more feasible to use oral baits

-- stuff here
+- caveat: EVERY parameter here is very uncertain
-1. point
-2. point

-- caveat

 ## Open Science